skakwy/spirit/README.md

 # spirit
-A basic voice helper
+A basic voice Assistant

-You can use this for commercial use.
+You can use this for non commercial use.
 If you have quistions or if you like to have a tutorial you can write on my Discord Server : https://discord.gg/Bjbe5Cb.
 I made two steps so far so stay tune.
 If I change something I'll write it on my Discord server.
 You can find the new Steps with pressing strg+f and than type in new.